 The Premier League has been among the most talked about and enjoyed football leagues around the world.
 Since its inception, it has got a lot of football fanatics glued to their screens.
 The Premier League has a huge viewership, along with a large fanbase.
 It is broadcast in 200+ countries and watched by almost 5 billion people.

 The league spreads across 20 of the top clubs in England.
 The competition works on the system of promotion and relegation, which makes it furthermore interesting.
 Each team plays 38 matches, 19 being at home.
 Although 49 teams have participated since the tournament started in 1992, only 6 have managed to win.
-The most successful club has been Manchester United with 13 titles, followed by Chelsea at 5 and Arsenal and Manchester City at 3.
+The most successful club in the Premier League era has been Manchester United with 13 titles, followed by Chelsea and Manchester City at 5 and Arsenal at 3.

 Over the years, several top-notch strikers have also graced the Premier League and have enthralled one and all with their goal-scoring exploits.